slsu0424/slsu0424.github.io/_posts/2024-06-30-black-box-ai-challenge-healthcare-adoption.md

 categories: [ AI, healthcare, algorithms ]
 image: assets/images/2024-06/aditya-patil-QKkiJ7AXarU-unsplash_resize.jpg
 ---
 After writing my last post, I was intrigued to learn a bit more about the black box phenomenon in AI models.
 More pressing is understanding their implication for healthcare.
-This is not to say that AI has not already been embedded into medical products today, judging by the increasing number of FDA-approved AI algorithms.
-However, I think it is important to understand the distinction of the algorithms embedded into such products.
+This is not to say that AI has not already been embedded into medical devices today, judging by the increasing number of FDA-approved AI algorithms.
+However, I think it is important to understand the distinction of the algorithms embedded into such devices.
 In this post, I aim to provide a technical lens into this topic.

 ## A database of FDA-approved AI algorithms
 For those that are not aware, the FDA regularly tracks and publishes [AI/ML-enabled medical devices](https://www.fda.gov/medical-devices/software-medical-device-samd/artificial-intelligence-and-machine-learning-aiml-enabled-medical-devices) that have gained regulatory approval.
 I was also able to dig up a 2020 article in [Nature](https://www.nature.com/articles/s41746-020-00324-0) which went a step further to categorize these algorithms in a [database](https://medicalfuturist.com/fda-approved-ai-based-algorithms).
 Although it looks like it has not been updated since mid-2021, it is a good reference point for analysis.

-As an example, Eko Devices Inc. developed the Eko Analysis Software (EAS), which was approved by the FDA on January 15, 2020.
+I was interested in finding devices that were focused on neural networks, although the database does not provide specific algorithms used.
+I decided to settle on devices used for cardiovascular care.
+Eko Devices Inc. developed the Eko Analysis Software (EAS), which was approved by the FDA on January 15, 2020.
 According to their [summary](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpmn/pmn.cfm?ID=K192004) document, the tool is described as follows:

 >The Eko Analysis Software is a cloud-based software API that allows a user to upload synchronized ECG and heart sound/phonocardiogram (PCG) data for analysis.
 The software